 Funds assist businesspersons to complete their goals for their company’s operations.
-For smooth functioning of a business, it is imperative to secure adequate economical support, and one can obtain it either from banks or Non-Banking-Financial-Companies (NBFCs).
-The banks in India are included under the Banking Regulation Act, 1949 and the NBFCs are incorporated by Companies Act, 1956.
+For the smooth functioning of a business, it is imperative to secure adequate economical support, and one can obtain it either from banks or Non-Banking-Financial-Companies (NBFCs).
+The banks in India are included under the Banking Regulation Act, 1949 and the NBFCs are incorporated by the Companies Act, 1956.

-Banks have always retained an important position in financial services, but today NBFCs are giving a tough competition to those, especially in offering business loans to individuals and firms.
-Many are opting to borrow from NBFCs given great number of advantages these institutions cater to.
+Banks have always retained an important position in financial services, but today NBFCs are giving tough competition to those, especially in offering business loans to individuals and firms.
+Many are opting to borrow from NBFCs given a great number of advantages these institutions cater to.

-But, NFBCs offer business loans to people with low credit score as well.
+But, NFBCs offer business loans to people with a low credit score as well.
 In such cases, interest rates would be quite higher than the ones provided by the bank, because the institution wishes to offset the risk of default.

 2. Less Stringent Eligibility Criteria: Compared to banks, the NBFCs are unknown to have less stringent rules and requirements for loan eligibility.
 Banks always have very strict obligations, which the applicant must stand up to in order to get funds.
 In case the applicant does not match up to the bank’s eligibility criteria, the loan application gets rejected.

 Because of the above-mentioned benefits served by the NBFCs, many choose these to back their business.
-As loan could be an essential requirement for a businessperson, it is important to understand other options than just banks to get the funds when indispensable.
+As a loan could be an essential requirement for a businessperson, it is important to understand other options than just banks to get the funds when indispensable.
 NBFCs are frolicking all over the country and complement the banks in offering myriad loan services.

 What to Choose- Bank or NBFC?

-Before opting for a loan from any institute, one must make sure he/she is receiving the best in bargain (in terms of loan tenure, EMI scheme, interest rate, other benefits, terms and conditions etc.)- be it either a bank or NBFC.
+Before opting for a loan from any institute, one must make sure he/she is receiving the best in the bargain (in terms of loan tenure, EMI scheme, interest rate, other benefits, terms and conditions etc.)- be it either a bank or NBFC.